mtermos/GNN-IDS-Analysis/README.md

 Feel free to contribute by submitting issues or pull requests.

 ## Contact
-For questions or collaborations, reach out to the author at [mtermos@gmail.com].
+For questions or collaborations, reach out to the author at [mtermos@cesi.fr].